-Placement requests for each calendar year are sent electronically via Exxat Clinical Education software.
+The Clinical Education Placement Request form for each calendar year are sent to all previous clinical partners electronically via Exxat Clinical Education software on March 1.
 The letter sent by the Exxat system provides a web link for sites to add available placements directly to the Exxat system as well as a Microsoft Word attachment that provides a printable paper form for slot commitment.
 That paper form can be returned by email attachment, fax, or mail.
-In addition, the paper form is mailed to all clinical site's physical addresses.

-Before the forms are sent, students will be given the opportunity to request that the DCE ask a specific site for a slot ("New Clinical Site Request") (see appendix).
-These will be due on a date designated by the DCE.
+Also on or about March 1, students will be given the opportunity to request a new clinical site (not partnered with previously) if they so wish ("New Clinical Affiliation Site Request").
+These requests are made by clicking a link in the Exxat Database system that redirects the student to a Qualtrics (the university's online survey management system) form.
+The form asks for information pertaining to the site (Name, address, phone, etc.) so it can be contacted by the DCE.
 Requests can only be made by students who wish to complete an experience with a facility that doesn't generally offer clinical placements to the Program.
-A New Clinical Site Request may also be completed for a clinical site who has a history of participation with the program but have a location requested by the student not previously used.
-New Clinical Site Requests do not guarantee placement but must be fulfilled by the student if granted by the site.
-After a New Clinical Site Request is formally requested by the student, the DCE has the final say regarding whether it is appropriate for the Special Request process given the Program's history with the site and potential success of attaining a placement with the site.
-New Clinical Site Requests deemed not appropriate will not be pursued.
-These can be submitted by students using Qualtrics, the University's online survey management system.
-Students may also suggest a new site after the Placement Requests are sent out on March 1.
-These should be communicated to the DCE or Associate DCE directly and may require completion of the New Clinical Site Request form at the DCE's/Associate DCE's discretion.
+New Clinical Affiliation Site Requests do not guarantee placement but must be fulfilled by the student if granted by the site.
+After a New Clinical Site Request is formally requested by the student, the DCE and Assoc.
+DCE have the final say regarding whether it is appropriate to pursue it process given the Program's history with the site and potential success of attaining a placement with the site.
+New Clinical Affiliation Site Requests deemed not appropriate will not be pursued.

-Slot Request Forms are due back from clinical sites by April 15th, but many sites return them much later or not at all.
+Clinical Education Placement Request Forms are due back from clinical sites by April 15th, but many sites return them much later or not at all.
 In some cases, a second correspondence will be sent to sites who do not initially respond.
 Electronic and paper form responses are then available to students in the Exxat System.
 An online spreadsheet will also show available sites.
 This spreadsheet will also be used to track when affiliation choices are due, when placements have been confirmed, and sites' contract status with the University.